meri-imperiumi/handbook/docs/systems/plumbing.md

 The boat has a 200l freshwater tank situated under the v-berth.
 The deck fill is in the bow.

+Fresh water may also be filled inside the cabin using the pump and hose under the starboard v-berth.
+Remember to turn off the pump when the canisters are empty.

 The freshwater system is pressurized with a Whale pump located under the v-berth.

 There are three outlets: